-In Canada, we are faced with harsh winters that deprive us of light for several months.
-If you feel a decrease in energy levels and your mood is more fragile, you may be suffering from seasonal depression (or the winter blues), which affect 18% of Canadians.
+If you feel a decrease in energy levels and your mood is more fragile, you may be suffering from seasonal depression (or the winter blues), which affects 2% to 3% of Canadians.

 What causes seasonal depression?